 - Dual heat/cooling controls and AC plug-in.
 For your back-seat passengers, there’s plenty of comfort control mounted on the back of the center console.
 Plus, in some trims like the 2015 Ford Explorer Platinum, there’s a 110V plug for keeping devices charged up and operating on longer trips.

 - Twin-turbo V6.
-As the biggest of the three available engine options for this SUV, this double-turbocharged, 365-hp V6 gets the 2017 Ford Explorer Platinum edition going from zero to 60 mph in 6.6 seconds, according to Car & Driver.
+As the biggest of the three available engine options for recent modle/years of this SUV, this double-turbocharged, 365-hp V6 gets the 2017 Ford Explorer Platinum edition going from zero to 60 mph in 6.6 seconds, according to Car & Driver.

 - XLT available with Sport trim.
 Love the more aggressive look of the Explorer Sport?
 Ford recently added the Sport-look option (blackout grille, roof rack, and trim plus 20-inch wheels) to its Explorer XLT.
 Check out the 2017 Explorer XLT with this package (look for “Sport Package” in the list of features) to see what we mean.

 - Serious legroom.
 Front-seat and second-row passengers have lots of space to stretch out; in models like the 2015 Ford Explorer Limited, you’ll find more than 43 inches of legroom.
 The third row is best-suited for the youngsters in your family (adults can fit back there, but it’s probably not the most comfortable arrangement for longer trips).

 - Lots of storage space.
 With all rows of seats folded flat, the 2017 Ford Explorer, in all trims, gives you nearly 82 cubic feet of storage space.
 That’s a lot of room.
 That’s enough space to let you carry the equivalent of 272 cases of soda or other beverages2.